DavidT352/llm-playbook/README.md

 **Result:**
 As a full-time employee, you are entitled to 15 days of paid vacation per calendar year.
 Vacation requests must be submitted at least two weeks in advance and are subject to your manager's approval.

+**Why This Matters:**
+Clear, straightforward explanations of policies help ensure employee understanding and compliance, reducing confusion and administrative issues.

 ---